josh-va/joshuavanarsdale.com/content/privacy-policy.md

 This Privacy Policy may be updated periodically.
 Continued use of the Website constitutes acceptance of any changes.

-If you have any questions about these Terms and Conditions or Privacy Policy, please contact <!--email_off-->webmaster@joshuavanarsdale.com<!--/email_off-->.
+If you have any questions about these Terms and Conditions or Privacy Policy, please contact me via the contact form on this site.